salman-basmechi/reguto/README.md

 Reguto
 =======
-Scan and register all dependencies and options automatically based on attribute.
+Scan and register all dependencies and options automatically based on attributes.

 You can get the latest stable release from the [nuget.org](http://www.nuget.org/packages/reguto) or from [github releases page](https://github.com/salmanbasmechi/reguto/releases).